 - You are receiving your own survivor or accidental disability retirement benefit, and benefits on behalf of your dependent children (you will receive a 1099 for your benefit, and one for each dependent child, all reported under your Social Security number).

-- In addition to a benefit payment, you also received a refund payment from the MTRS.
+- In addition to a monthly benefit payment, you also received a refund payment from the MTRS.

 I received two 1099-R forms because I turned 59-1/2 during the tax year.
 Why—and what does this mean?

 In the tax year in which you turn 59-1/2, you will receive two 1099–R forms from us, as the IRS requires that we identify and distinguish between payments that are made to you when you are under age 59-1/2, and payments that are made to you when you are over age 59-1/2.
 Accordingly, please note: